chaos-mesh/rfcs/text/2022-05-12-multi-cluster-support.md

 User delete chaos -> if this chaos contain a `remoteCluster` field, the remote chaos controller reconcile

-Chaos in child cluster changed -> the remote chaos controller reconcile (resources will be mapped to the chaos in parent cluster)
+Chaos in remote cluster changed -> the remote chaos controller reconcile (resources will be mapped to the chaos in parent cluster)

 Controller Reconcile -> If the Target Cluster is not ready, do nothing and return -> If the chaos is being deleted
-      -> If the chaos in the child cluster doesn't exist, remove the finalizer -> Apply and return
+      -> If the chaos in the remote cluster doesn't exist, remove the finalizer -> Apply and return
-   -> If the finalizer doesn't exist, add a finalizer -> Get the chaos in child cluster
+   -> If the finalizer doesn't exist, add a finalizer -> Get the chaos in remote cluster
-      -> If the chaos in the child cluster doesn't exist, create the chaos in the child cluster -> If the chaos in the child cluster exists, read the `Status` of the chaos in the child cluster and update the `Status` of the chaos in the parent cluster
+      -> If the chaos in the remote cluster doesn't exist, create the chaos in the remote cluster -> If the chaos in the remote cluster exists, read the `Status` of the chaos in the remote cluster and update the `Status` of the chaos in the parent cluster
 ```